How To Find The IP Address Of A Router

 Step 3 – Now type the single word ipconfig and press the ENTER key to display the details of the connection(s) to your router (which will be called the Default Gateway).

-Step 4 – If you are currently connected to your router by a cable, under the ‘Ethernet adapter Local Area Connection’ you will see the IP address of the router shown opposite Default Gateway.
+Step 4 – If you are currently connected to it by a cable, under the ‘Ethernet adapter Local Area Connection’ you will see the IP address of the router shown opposite Default Gateway.
 In our example below the IP address of our router is therefore 192.168.0.100

 Now you can use this IP address to access Router Configuration Pages.